Hard Margin SVM Explained: Theory and Derivation

 \end{align*}

-Thus $\eq{eq:cond}$ can be transformed to the form with the absolute value removed as follows.
+holds true.
+Thus, $\eq{eq:cond}$ can be transformed into a form without absolute values as follows.

 \begin{align}